suman105/LittleLemon/README.md

 # **Meta Back-End Developer Capstone Project**

-Welcome to my **LeetCode 75** solution repository!
-This repository contains well-structured, optimized **C++** solutions to all **LeetCode 75** problems, along with detailed explanations for each problem to enhance your understanding.
+Welcome to my **Meta Back-End Developer Capstone Project** solution repository!
+This repository contains solution for the project.

 ## 📌 **Project Overview**
 This repository contains the Capstone Project for the **Meta Back-End Developer** course on Coursera.
 The project demonstrates proficiency in back-end development, covering key concepts such as: